amit-upadhyay-IT/redesigned/docs/_tutorials/Recursions/introduction-to-recursions.md

         # return x * power(x, y-1)
 ```

 Well, this recursive function is slower.
-Its time complexity is O(n).
-Let's try to see the call stack made interms of binary tree.
+Its **time complexity is O(n)**.

+Let's try to see the call stack made interms of a tree.

 ```
               6^7	-----------> returns 6*46656 to main function